-On a typical day each violence interrupter will canvas 5-10 people.
-Daily strategic plans are created to engage and build relationships with high-risk individuals (those who carry a gun, are likely to shoot someone, or be shot themselves).
-If conflicts that could result in gun violence arise in specific neighborhoods, they respond.
+Each violence interrupter will canvas 5-10 people on a typical day.
+Daily strategic plans are created to engage and build relationships with high-risk individuals.
+If conflicts that could result in gun violence arise, they respond.
 Violence interrupters and site staff work together to address hotspots in the neighborhood and use their established relationships to shift the trajectory of violence.

-Interrupters coach and assist people in accessing services.
-This process can take six months to two years.
-The interrupters connect participants to essential resources such as a state ID, a birth certificate, or a social security card.
-They sometimes ask the question, “do you need mental health resources?”
-They connect individuals to services and then coach them to success.
+Interrupters coach and assist people in accessing services, such as access to government documents or mental health care.
+They connect individuals to social services and then coach them to success.
 They change behavioral norms in the community by modeling how to react to stress.
 In areas where many people are hurting, they shift that hurt forward.

-In practice, interrupters play a key role in offering alternatives that stop violence.
+In practice, interrupters play a crucial role in offering alternatives that stop violence.
 They organize community events to spread the message of nonviolence.
-They do a lot of work with youth.
+They engage in consistent outreach with youth.

-Because violence interrupters are always from the neighborhoods in which they work, they have unique insights to the needs and concerns of the people they serve.
+Because violence interrupters are always from the neighborhoods where they work, they have unique insights into the needs and concerns of the people they serve.
 They can vet the available programs and resources to ensure that they are stable and meet the needs of their community.

 Effectiveness and Challenges

 This work is complex and comes with many challenges.
 One is proving the effectiveness of an interrupter’s interventions.
-It’s difficult to demonstrate that a shooting didn’t happen because of the work of interpreters, and easy to pick out discreet failures of the program.
+It’s difficult to demonstrate that a shooting didn’t happen because of the work of interrupters, and easy to pick out discreet failures of a program.

 There are potential flaws in this model that cannot be avoided.
-For example, part of what enables many interrupters to successfully build relationships is that they themselves have been involved in the informal sector or experienced incarceration.
+For example, part of what enables many interrupters to build relationships successfully is that they have been involved in the informal sector or experienced incarceration.
 Some of them lack the skills necessary to work in a professional setting.
 And there is a risk of relapse and a return to their former lives.
-When these instances come to light, they can reflect badly on violence interruption as a model.
+When these instances come to light, they can reflect poorly on violence interruption as a model.

-Another real concern is burnout.
-Violence interruption is not a job that a person can do for more than five years at a time.
-It’s grueling and traumatizing to be surrounded by and mitigating violence every day.
-Not only is it key to provide services like group therapy to violence interrupters, but it is important to help with them transition out of the work.
+Another genuine concern is burnout.
+Violence interruption is not a job a person can do for more than five years at a time.
+Being surrounded by and mitigating violence daily is grueling and traumatizing.
+Not only is it critical to provide services like group therapy to violence interrupters, but it is important to help them transition out of the work.
 There must be a pipeline out of violence interruption work, as well as a new slate of violence interrupters coming into the organization.

 Success Story: Safe Streets Baltimore

-Sandtown in Baltimore has seen consistent reductions in shootings and homicides over a period of six years thanks to violence interrupters.
+The Sandtown neighborhood in Baltimore is one of the places where the impact of violence interruption programs can be witnessed.
+The area has seen consistent reductions in shootings and homicides over a period of six years.